-A lot of people hear “virtual assistance” and think of administrative assistance, but the possibilities are much more broad.
+A lot of people hear “virtual assistance” and think of administrative assistance, like a secretary, but the possibilities are much more broad.
 The internet has made it possible to do a wide variety of things remotely, or, “virtually.”

 Types of things virtual assistants do

 There are countless services you can provide virtually, like writing, ghostwriting, graphic design, researching, editing, tutoring, desktop publishing, counseling, audio/video/photo editing, coaching, consulting, bookkeeping, copywriting, social media management, project management, transcription, programming, data entry and anything else you can do without having to be in the same physical location as your client.

 At rates ranging anywhere from $15 to $100+ an hour depending on your skill, it’s a great option for those who want to work from home.
 After my own stint as a virtual assistant (VA for short), here are my tips.